See below for some common Garda recruitment FAQ's.

-(b) hold a Level 5 Certificate (Major award) on the National Framework of Qualifications (NFQ),
+(b) hold a minimum of a Level 5 Major award (120 Credits) on the National Framework

 In terms of educational requirements a Level 5 Certificate (Major award) on the National Framework of Qualifications (NFQ) or a recognised qualification (at Level 5 or greater), deemed comparable to the above in terms of both level and volume of learning as determined by Quality and Qualifications Ireland (QQI) can be used instead of Leaving Certificate.

 be proficient in either or both of the following:

 ii) the English language

 With regard to the residency requirements for An Garda Síochána, on page 4 of the Notes for Candidates booklet they state: